 Although there are currently around 2,000 Chinese surnames in use, the top 100 surnames are used by 87% of the population.
-The top three Chinese surnames, Li, Wang and Zhang, are also the most common surnames of any in the world.
-By learning a few of these surnames you will be able to
+In fact, the top three Chinese surnames, Li, Wang and Zhang, are also the most common surnames of any in the world.
+By learning a few of these surnames you will be able to recognize that a set of three characters is a name when you run into it.
+You can also use one of these to create your own Chinese name.

 In Chinese, the surname comes before the first name or given name.
 In English we often call a surname a last name, but in Chinese it always comes first!
 The exception is when names are translated into English, in which case the surname is commonly placed after the name.
 An example would be Jackie Chan, whose Chinese name is Chan Kong-sang.